 People who eat more fats often experience poorer sleep quality, according to research by Sutanto et al, from 2020.
 A diet rich in carbohydrates has also been found to have an adverse effect on deep sleep, a crucial component of recovery during the night (Phillips, 1975).
 However, research in this area is limited and sometimes methodologically weak.
 For now, less fat and a moderate amount of carbohydrates seem beneficial for better sleep.

 Lamb, pork and beef in themselves contain a lot of protein but, at the same time, a lot of saturated fats.
-Those fats need to be digested and therefore you wake up more often when you eat meat late.
+These fats need to be digested and therefore you wake up more often when you eat meat late in the evening.

 Eating times and sleep